Learning with symmetric positive definite matrices via generalized Bures-Wasserstein geometry: Additional experiments on geometry-aware principal component analysis (PCA)

-We follow Section \ref{geometry_aware_pca} to find the transformation matrix $\bW \in \sR^{n \times d}$.
+\paragraph{\textbf{Experimental setup:}} As discussed in the above problem formulation, our aim is to find the transformation matrix $\bW \in \sR^{n \times d}$.
 To validate the effectiveness of dimensionality reduction under the GBW geometry, we perform nearest neighbour classification on the reduced data matrix $\bW^\top \bX_i \bW, i = 1,\ldots,N$.
 The reduced dimension $d$ is a hyperparameter, and we, therefore, present classification accuracy with $d = \{5, 10, 30, 50, 70, 90\}$.
 Given that the sample size may be small for some classes, for each class, we take 50\% as the training set and the rest as the test set.
-Such a random splitting is repeated ten times and we report the average accuracy in Table \ref{pca_result}, where we also report results with AI and LE distances as benchmarks.
+Such a random splitting is repeated ten times and we report the average accuracy in Table~\ref{pca_result}, where we also report results with the affine-invariant (AI) and Log-Euclidean (LE)~\cite{arsigny2006log} distances as benchmarks.
 We use the Riemannian trust region method to solve the maximization problem in Section~\ref{geometry_aware_pca}.

-We see that the classification performance under various choices of $d$ does not largely degrade and may even be enhanced, which suggests the global properties of SPD samples can be well-preserved even with a lower-dimensional representation.
+\paragraph{\textbf{Results:}} In Table~\ref{pca_result}, we observe that the classification performance under various choices of $d$ for the GBW distance does not largely degrade, which suggests the global properties of SPD samples can be well-preserved even with a lower-dimensional representation.
 This also suggests that GBW is a better modeling approach than BW for the geometric PCA problem.